rpgarde/roomez/README.md

 # Features
 - User creation: Users can create their own sharehouse or join an existing one using their unique code
 - Bills: Occupants can create, assign, and pay bills, as well as see how much each needs to pay
-- Chores: Occupants can create, assign, and complete chores
+- Chores: Occupants can create, assign, and complete chores with attached photos
-- Messages: Leave a message for the next housemate to see
+- Messages: Leave a message for the next housemate to see, with photo functionality
+- Dashboard: Homepage contains the key metrics you need to care about

 For more information, see documentation on [this Google Drive folder](https://drive.google.com/drive/u/0/folders/13OBbt-Y_DcjtyzUp1RRRqvs-RiFyWnGS).

+# User Story

 ```md
 As a resident living in a sharehouse with housemates